MicrosoftDocs/learn/learn-pr/student-evangelism/altair-azure-sphere-program-emulator/includes/03-exercise-start-cpm.md

 ## Compile C applications

 The CP/M disk image includes a simple C application.
-Follow these steps to edit, compile, and link the *hw.c* (helloworld) file.
+Follow these steps to edit, compile, and link the *hw.c* (helloworld) file:

 1. Copy the *hw.c* source code to read/write drive B by using the `pip` command: